-The Selection Committee consists of five (5) individuals, assuming the CFAP Administrator will manage but not participate in the process.
-Selection Committee members may consist of staff representatives from:
+The Selection Committee consists of five (5) voting individuals chosen by the CFAP Administrator who will manage but not participate in the process.
+The Selection Committee is selected by CAMPO using a similar process as the LAPP Selection Committee.
+Selection Committee members may consist of staff representatives from MPO staff and other professional staff from non-applicant agencies.
+These include:

-- 1. CAMPO - 2.
-GoTriangle - 3.
-Wake County - 4.
-Representatives from non-applicant Wake County agencies, including: - a.
-Transit provider representatives (including GoWake Access and NCSU Wolfline staff): - i.
-No transit provider representative may serve on the committee if the provider is party to an application submitted for the subject fiscal year;
+- 1. CAMPO

+- 2. GoTriangle

+- 3. Wake County

+- 4. Representatives from non-applicant Wake County agencies, including:

+- Transit provider representatives (including GoWake Access and NCSU Wolfline staff):
-- b.
-Municipalities; or

-- c.
-RTP.

-- 5. Representatives from a Wake County community or not-for-profit organization, including but not limited to:

-- a.
-A local social or human service agency;

-- b.
-Educational institution;

-- c.
-Environmental or conservation organization; or

-- d.
-Other agency with a shared interest in community transportation.
+- No transit provider representative may serve on the committee if the provider is party to an application submitted for the subject fiscal year; - b.
+Municipalities; or - 5.
+Research Triangle Foundation, Representatives from a Wake County community or not-for-profit organization, including but not limited to: - a.
+A local social or human service agency; - b.
+Educational institution; - c.
+Environmental or conservation organization; or - d.
+Other agency with a shared interest in community transportation. - 6.
+Central Pines Regional Council